-For our 10th campaign in 2018 we want to top these accomplishments.
-We want to see 100 organizations working toward our biggest goals yet in the battle against hunger in our community.
-So thank you for taking part in this anniversary campaign.
+In 2019 we want to top these accomplishments.
+We want to see 85 organizations working toward our biggest year yet in the battle against hunger in our community.
+So thank you for taking part in this campaign.
 We hope you find the experience enlightening and rewarding.